moshe742/resume-json-python/README.md

 Just remember to append `?theme=your_theme_name` to the url

 ### language support
-The default language attribute for all of the html is english, if you want to change it you can do so with the -l or --language flag and the language code like so
+The default language attribute for the html is english, if you want to change it you can do so with the -l or --language flag and the language code like so

     $ ./resume-cli.py ... -l he ... # for Hebrew